sagemath/sagewiki_to_gh-2022-10-10/days109.md

    .... which is May 28, 2020, 23:59:59 Baker Island time (UTC-12),

-a '''50-hour fully virtual event.''' [[https://researchseminars.org/seminar/SageDays109|Schedule at researchseminars.org]]
+a '''50-hour fully virtual event.''' [[https://researchseminars.org/seminar/SageDays109|Schedule, videos, and materials at researchseminars.org]]

 [[https://wiki.sagemath.org/Workshops|SageDays]] are gatherings of people interested in SageMath, from newcomers to contributors.
 Sage Days have been organized as local, regional, or international in-person meetings by a wide range of people around the globe.
 Because of the current global health crisis, we organize SageDays 109 as the first fully virtual event in the series.